cgratigny/capistrano-webpacker-precompile/README.md

 Done!

-Now `cap production deploy` command will automatically precompile webpacker assets and sync it with remote server.
+Now `cap :environment deploy` command will automatically precompile webpacker assets and sync it with remote server.

 ## License